 Caution: The tiredness and weakness felt after a long time in the sun could be signs of heat illness, heat stroke, or heat exhaustion.
 In such situations, you'll notice cramps in your arms, legs, and stomach, dizziness, extremely pale or sweaty, pale and clammy skin.
 There may be a loss of appetite.

 Heat exhaustion can be resolved in 30 minutes or less with the above cooling techniques.
-If body temperature does not cool down within 30 minutes, heat stroke may have set in.
+Heat stroke may have set in if body temperature does not cool down within 30 minutes.
 You should treat it as a medical emergency and get medical help immediately.

 Water intake is essential for normal body function.
-We lose water through sweat and urine, which keep us cool and expel toxins, respectively.
+We lose water through sweat and urine, which keep us cool and expel toxins.
 When we lose more water than we are taking in, dehydration sets in.

 Dehydration upsets the balance of minerals in your body and reduces nutrients circulating through your body.
 It also means that your body is getting less oxygen than normal.
 It can cause nausea, dizziness, headaches, and blood pressure drops.
 This could be why you feel sleepy after a brief time in the sun.